ifmcjthenknczny/energylandia-scraper/README.md

 ## AWS Resources

-- **Lambda Functions**: The app includes Lambda functions for scraping Energylandia’s waiting times and opening hours.
+- **Lambda Function**: The app includes Lambda functions for scraping Energylandia’s waiting times and opening hours.
 These functions are scheduled via AWS Scheduler with CRON expressions.
 - **CDK Resources**:
-  - VPC with private and public subnets.
   - Lambda layer for external dependencies (`node_modules`).
   - IAM roles and policies to control access to AWS services like Secrets Manager and Lambda invocations.
   - CloudWatch Log Group for Lambda execution logs.